roman-milk/roman-milk.github.io/susans-story.md

  THE END OF PART 5

  Please email me any suggestions or comments as I always appreciate hearing from readers.
 This chapter was extremely harder to complete with so many participants and I hope it flows okay.
 To Susan, I hope you like what has happened to you and these fantasies fill you with excitement.
 I will begin the next chapter with Susan's return home.
-Report_Story #1